Publish Novellas 5 September 2021

 After traveling quite a distance, it stops under an apartment building window.
 It picks up a mound of snow, rolls it into a ball, then assaults the window with it.

 “Hey!
 I didn’t think you would come!” says the householder, Daniel.

 “I promised,” replies the visitor.

 “Did you bring it?” asks Daniel.

 Climbing through the window, the visitor assures, “Yes, I brought everything.
-I have other deliveries to make on my way home so we need to make this quick.
+I have other deliveries on my way home so let’s make this quick.”